Levminer/authme/.github/CONTRIBUTING.md

 # Rules

-- Use ESLint
+1. Use ESLint.
-- Use Prettier
+1. Use Prettier.
-- Use snake_case
+1. Use snake_case.
+1. Try not use new modules modules.
+1. Make your PR to the dev branch.

 # Summary